HC Vityaz: Mass brawl in Chekhov

 2009–10 felt like déja-vu for Chekhov.
 After almost being thrown out of the league due to its finances in August (it needed to find 300 million rubles, which it did), the Knights started the season with two wins and temporarily led the league.
 Things didn't last however as the team finished 23rd out of 24 teams with only 13 regular-season wins (plus 3 in overtime and 2 in the shootouts—an improvement from the previous year), 54 points and, once again, a colossal amount of penalty minutes: 1522, ahead and by far every other team in the league.
 Vadim Berdnikov, Gleb Klimenko (who came back from Kazan) and Chris Simon led the offence with respectively 33, 27 and 25 points.

 Once again, an incident between Vityaz and Avangard marked the season.
 On January 9, 2010, the game between Vityaz and Avangard was stopped after 3 minutes and 39 seconds when a bench-clearing and penalty-box-clearing brawl broke out.
 Darcy Verot had instigated the brawl after three minutes of play when he shot the puck at an Avangard player.
 A mass brawl quickly followed, which the referees could deal with.
 However, as soon as the game was resumed, fighting resumed as well and both benches cleared to join the fight.
 The game was quickly getting out of hand and the officials decided it was better to cancel the whole game.
 Little else could be done, as a whopping total of 707 penalty minutes had been incurred – a new world record – and a total of 33 players on both teams have been ejected from the game, as well as both head coaches.
 Only four players avoided being ejected.
 The KHL imposed a total of 5.7 million rubles (about US $191,000) fines, including 150,000 rubles fines to Vityaz's Darcy Verot and Brandon Sugden and Avangard's Alexander Svitov and Dmitry Vlasenkov.
 Additionally, Verot, Sugden, Vlasenkov and four other Vityaz players received one-game suspensions.

+Relocation to Balashikha and separation from youth academy

+In 2022, Vityaz moved from the Vityaz Ice Palace in Podolsk, which was declared no longer acceptable for the KHL's requirements, to Balashikha Arena in Balashikha.
+Vityaz's youth academy stayed in Podolsk.